Genesis, a Political Agenda for an Empire

 The Judean authors of Genesis were simply claiming that it was Yhwh who created the four great rivers and used them as boundaries to demarcate Judah’s rightful inheritance as per Gen 15:18 i.e, all the land between the Nile and the Euphrates.
 In other words, all of the trade routes that went by river or sea were the inheritance of the Judeans.
 Of course, these boundaries would include all of the land trade routes too; the King’s Highway, the Via Maris, the Babylonian trade routes as well as the eastern and western trade routes that connected Mesopotamia, Canaan and Egypt to the southern coast of the Arabian Peninsula.
 The Judeans were a frustrated folk who saw themselves as worthy of a vast empire.
 However, they never even came close to fulfilling their imperial dreams.

 The above explanation clarifies the ousting of Ishmael from the covenant of Abram even though he was one of the first to be circumcised into that covenant as well as the story of Esau/Edom, Jacob’s elder twin who was tricked into selling his birthright.
 The home of the Ishmaelites was the Arabian Peninsula and the home of the Edomites was the kingdom of Edom, a prosperous kingdom that lay to the south of Judah.
-However, according to the Genesis tale, both of these firstborn sons, who were entitled to their inheritance according to the laws of primogeniture, lost their to their inheritance to a younger sibling.
+However, according to the Genesis tale, both of these firstborn sons, who were entitled to their inheritance according to the laws of primogeniture, lost their inheritance to a younger sibling.
 Ishmael lost his inheritance because Sara was jealous and did not want Ishmael to inherit with her son and Esau lost his inheritance because he traded it for a pot of red gruel.
 Both stories are highly improbable given the culture of the Semitic people.
 However, Ishmael’s inheritance went to Isaac and Esau’s inheritance was transferred to Jacob thru trickery.
 Both of the patriarchs, Abraham and Jacob, in these narratives are forgiven of any wrong-doing because their wives, Sara and Rebecca, tricked them into compliance with their wishes.
 This is an elaboration on the deceitfulness of women as first portrayed in the GoE narrative.
 So, Isaac was to inherit all of Ishmael’s territory, if not at the time of the writing, at least some time in the future.
 The same with Edom.
 Jacob inherited the kingdom of Edom because Esau’s birthright was now his.
 The story of Ham and Shem is a variation of these tales.
 Cham was the 2nd son so their is no argument for primogeniture here.
 However, Cham was cursed which made Shem the inheritor of Cham’s territory.

 As for the tribes that dwelt on the southern coast of the Arabian Peninsula, these tribes were automatically included in the inheritance of Shem as Shem was the first-born of Noah.
 However, the progeny of Eber was divided into 2.
 The line that produced Abram and the line that produced Joktan, the ancestor of the tribes on the southern coast of the Arabian Peninsula.
 The authors of Genesis decided to give this territory to the descendants of Isaac too by declaring it was Yhwh who surrounded the area with a river which he either created or caused to issue from his mountain paradise.
 Since the Joktan Arabs were not included in the covenant of Abram, by extension, they were not entitled to the Pishon, the great salt river that surrounded the Peninsula.
 Ergo, this sea route and the land it surrounded belonged to the Judeans too.
 The same logic was used when Egypt and all of Mesopotamia became the inheritance of the Judeans.
 The Babylonians were not entitled to a territory watered by Yhwh’s great rivers and neither were the Egyptians.
 This land belonged to the people of the covenant.
 This explains the violations of the laws of primogeniture as well as the reason why the authors of Genesis gave all of this land and the waterways of Egypt, Canaan, Mesopotamia, and the Arabian Peninsula to the descendants of Isaac.